OpenDriveLab/CLOVER/README.md

 - ### Preparation

-    Set you CALVIN and checkpoint path at *FeedbackPolicy/eval_calvin.sh*
+    Set your CALVIN and checkpoint path at *FeedbackPolicy/eval_calvin.sh*

 - ### Initiate evaluation on CALVIN simply with